 You need a plan to communicate with them after the holidays in order to continue the relationship.
 They need to hear from you after they’ve made their purchase, given their gift, the wrapping is strewn on the floor, and the holidays are over.
 This is not a one-night stand.
 It is, to quote ‘How to Lose a Guy in 10 Days’, a “long-term commitment”.

-Could your business use a guide to help walk you through a quick Health Check for the holidays?
+Could your business use a guide to help walk you through a quick Health Check?

-Download your free Customer Service Health Check guide!
+Download your free Business Health Check guide!
 The 16 page guide:

 - Walks you through each area, step by step with guiding questions to test your businesses health